BeamIO-Inc/algorithm_toolkit/readme_docker.txt

 from a different bash shell.
 Where ID is the container id observed earlier from docker ps.
 This will copy the raptors parade mp4 for use in the docker container.
 Be sure to name it exactly as above, the demo has this path hardcoded.

-Configuring Dependencies:
+Finally, run:
-As a last step we need to configure a few dependencies.
-Within the docker shell run: apt-get update apt-get install -y libsm6 libxext6 libxrender-dev pip install opencv-python
+alg run --host=0.0.0.0

-and pip install torch to install both these dependencies.
+from the docker shell and it will run.

 You should now be able to set up an algorithm chain using the object detection functionality.
 The project comes with several example chains.